langlang056/langlang056.github.io/documentation/chapter1/section2.md

 ---
 layout: documentation
-title: Chapter 2 - Natural Language Processing in Machine Learning
+title: Section 2 - Natural Language Processing in Machine Learning
 ---

-# Chapter 2: Natural Language Processing in Machine Learning
+# Section 2: Natural Language Processing in Machine Learning

 Natural Language Processing (NLP) is a subfield of artificial intelligence that focuses on the interaction between computers and humans through natural language.
 This chapter covers the fundamentals of NLP, common techniques, and practical applications.